Eraxty/Brute-Guesser/README.md

 ### Enter a password (keep it short to avoid very long run times).

-- Notes
+## Notes

-Long passwords or large character sets will cause extremely long run times.
+-Long passwords or large character sets will cause extremely long run times.
-Numbers and punctuations are not included
+-Numbers and punctuations are not included